love2d/love/readme.md

-LÖVE is an *awesome* framework you can use to make 2D games in Lua.
+LÃ–VE is an *awesome* framework you can use to make 2D games in Lua.
 It's free, open-source, and works on Windows, Mac OS X, Linux, Android, and iOS.

 [![Build Status: Windows](https://ci.appveyor.com/api/projects/status/u1a69u5o5ej1pus4?svg=true)](https://ci.appveyor.com/project/AlexSzpakowski/love)